entttom/chattlin/SECURITY.md

 ## Thanks

-Thank you for keeping MaaS and our users safe. 🙇
+Thank you for keeping Maas and our users safe. 🙇